-Our Safeguarding Lead member of staff is Mrs Scott and the Deputy Safeguarding Lead is Mrs Bray.
+Our Safeguarding Lead member of staff is Mrs Bray and the Deputy Safeguarding Leads are Mrs Woods and Mrs Troughton.
 These staff members have undertaken Advanced Safeguarding and Child Protection training by Wiltshire Council's Safeguarding Children Board.
 All other members of school staff are regularly trained and updated in safeguarding and child protection.
 The Safeguarding Governor is Mrs Nicholls.

 All disclosures from children or concerns from adults are taken seriously, recorded and investigated thoroughly in line with Wiltshire Council's Safeguarding Children Board guidelines.

 More information and guidance on safeguarding, child protection, child abuse or neglect can be found on the following websites:

 The school has been given the opportunity to take part in a project that will run jointly between schools and Wiltshire Police: ENCOMPASS is the reporting to schools, by the next school day, when a child or young person has affected by a domestic incident.

 ENCOMPASS will ensure that a member of the school staff, known as a Key Adult, will be shared the information in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, affected or exposed to a domestic abuse incident.

 The Designated Safeguarding Lead, Mrs Bray and the Deputy Designated Safeguarding Leads, Mrs Woods and Mrs Troughton are the 'Key Adults' in the school and we are keen to offer the best support possible to all our pupils and we believe this will be extremely beneficial for all those involved.

 Safeguarding Procedures at the School